 NOTE: In the 2015 BJCP Style Guidelines, Imperial IPA is now designated as Style 22A Double IPA in Category 22 Strong American Ale which includes modern American strong ales with a varying balance of malt and hops.
 The category is defined mostly by alcohol strength and a lack of roast.

-References: Information for this article was adapted from the 2008 and 2015 BJCP Style Guidelines, and Brewing Classic Styles 80 Winning Recipes Anyone Can Brew, written by Jamil Zainasheff and John J. Palmer, the Brewing in Styles section of Brewing Techniques magazine entitled India Pale Ale, Part II: The Sun Never Sets-- written by Thom Tomlinson, and the Wikipedia article entitled India Pale Ale.
+References: References: Information for this article was adapted from the 2008 BJCP Style Guidelines, and Brewing Classic Styles 80 Winning Recipes Anyone Can Brew, written by Jamil Zainasheff and John J. Palmer, the Brewing in Styles section of Brewing Techniques magazine entitled India Pale Ale, Part II: The Sun Never Sets– written by Thom Tomlinson, and the Wikipedia article entitled India Pale Ale.